gochendong/bulita/README.md

 3. ```docker-compose -f docker-compose-redis.yaml up --build -d``` Start the Redis service.
 If it is already running, you can skip this step.
 4. ```docker-compose -f docker-compose-mongo.yaml up --build -d``` Start the MongoDB service.
 If it is already running, you can skip this step.
 5. ```docker-compose -f docker-compose.yaml up --build -d``` Start the chatroom service.
+6. Now you can access the chatroom through http://your-ip:8111

 ## Referenced project